jubeenshah/privacyProject/README.md

 respective devices, at the same time, also realizing if the data collected is in line with the product category.
-We also looked for possible vulnerabilities in their policies, which might compromise the user's identity in some scenarios.
-Additionally, we created a user study [@privacyproject] covering the various aspects of the policies and how the data collected could be used by brands for their businesses.
+We also looked for possible vulnerabilities in their policies, which might compromise the user’s identity in some scenarios.
+Additionally, we created a user study covering the various aspects of the policies and how the data collected could be used by brands for their businesses.
 The user study included user awareness and acceptance of data sharing and storage practices, anonymization steps, sensitive data encryption measures, and transmission security.
 We also analyzed how easy it is for users to be able to modify or opt-out of these settings.
 We understood the relevance of the information collected by the devices and verified their importance under their respective scopes.
-The analysis included activities to determine whether an application needs permission for a particular feature and are users aware of these "hidden" features.
+The analysis included activities to determine whether an application needs permission for a particular feature and are users aware of these “hidden” features.

 Finally, we designed user surveys in correspondence with the results of our study of their privacy policies.
 For example: First, we will be